arunroy25/arunroy25/README.md

 # 💫 About Me:
-I'm currently working as a JnU-Emerging Data Science Lab (JnU-EDSL)
+- 👨‍💻 I'm currently working as a JnU-Emerging Data Science Lab (JnU-EDSL)
+- 🔭 I’m currently learning ASP.NET.
+- 🌱 Worked on ReactJs, MySQL, ExpressJs, NodeJs.
+- 💬 Ask me about ReactJs,  NodeJs, VueJs, and Any Tech Realated Stuff
+- 🔬 I also work on research projects applying machine learning and deep learning techniques.

 ## 🌐 Socials: